 It is good to remember that in three of the four previous recessions before 2008, home values appreciated.
 It is the consensus of the experts that this time the housing industry is far better positioned to ride out the storm – and even come out stronger in the end.

 And for both Northern California and Southern California real estate markets, values have slightly dipped but are already on their way back up to pre-pandemic.

 So, get out there and connect with your local licensed Lender to get pre-qualified for a purchase and connect up with your local Realtor to find you that perfect home.

-Best, Ken – Another Guy in the White Hat
+Best, Broker – Another Guy in the White Hat